drcika/apc-extension/README.md

 - `top`: above sidebar
 - `bottom`: below sidebar
-- The default left position is used if not specified
+- If not specified, the default position (left) is used.

 ### `apc.sidebar.titlebar`